 Traditional vs. Structured Open World

-It’s important to distinguish between traditional open-world games and structured open-world games.
-Traditional open-world games offer vast, open-ended environments with minimal constraints on player freedom and exploration.
-Structured open-world games, on the other hand, provide a more guided experience with a mix of open-ended exploration and structured missions or objectives.
-Understanding this distinction can help set expectations for the open-world experience in “NEO: The World Ends with You.”
+We need to make a clear distinction between traditional open-world games and structured open-world games.
+Traditional open-world games provide really huge, open-ended areas with almost no limitations placed on player freedom and exploration compared to the opposite side which is structured open-world games that allow a more guided experience comprising the elements of open-ended exploration and structured missions or objectives.
+It is an important distinction that the set expectations for the open-world experience in “NEO: The World Ends with You” are based on this understanding.

 The Open World in “NEO: The World Ends with You”